What is Malic Acid?

 Benefits of Malic Acid

 The most popular sporting supplements are those that naturally and safely improve your performance in terms of endurance, stamina, your ability to recover and your motivation.
 Malic acid is commonly found in such supplements for its capacity to ward off fatigue and boost your endurance.

 This is because it helps the body to produce ATP.
-Often people lacking energy, or suffering one of the aforementioned conditions do not efficiently produce enough ATP.
+Often people lacking energy do not efficiently produce enough ATP.
 The deficit results in fatigue throughout the day and a lack of motivation, which can considerably impact your athletic ability.
 It is for this reason that using malic acid-containing sports supplements can result in a higher tolerance for exercise and greater results when taking part in endurance exercise.